soheilpalermo/CryptoClustering/README.md

-### Gist Summary for GitHub Description
-Clustering cryptocurrencies using machine learning! 🚀 This project groups cryptocurrencies based on market performance using K-Means and PCA.
+- Clustering cryptocurrencies using machine learning! 🚀 This project groups cryptocurrencies based on market performance using K-Means and PCA.
 Interactive visualizations, Elbow Curves, and clustering analysis make this a comprehensive exploration of market trends.
 Check out the results and contribute to the analysis! 🧠💹

 # Cryptocurrency Price Change Analysis and Clustering
 ## Project Objectives